-- Representing the interests of the Company's stockholders in maintaining and monitoring the fulfillment of the Company's primary investment objectives, as developed in accordance with the Charter. - Evaluating and approving the Company's strategic direction and initiatives and monitoring implementation and results. - Overseeing, advising and interacting with the Company's Chief Executive Officer and other senior executives and the Company's advisor, CNI NSHC Advisors, LLC, a Delaware limited liability company (the "Advisor"), with respect to key aspects of, and issues affecting, the business, including strategic planning, investments, borrowings, operating performance and stockholder returns. - Supervising and evaluating the relationship between the Company and the Advisor and other Affiliates (as defined below).
+- Representing the interests of the Company's stockholders in maintaining and monitoring the fulfillment of the Company's primary investment objectives, as developed in accordance with the Charter. - Evaluating and approving the Company's strategic direction and initiatives and monitoring implementation and results.

+• Overseeing, advising and interacting with the Company's Chief Executive Officer and other senior executives with respect to key aspects of, and issues affecting, the business, including strategic planning, investments, borrowings, operating performance and stockholder returns.

-- Monitoring the Company's operating results and financial condition and the significant risks to the Company. - Selecting and evaluating a well-qualified Chief Executive Officer of high integrity and, as appropriate, other members of the senior executive team. - Selecting a well-qualified Chairman of the Board of high integrity. - Overseeing the Company's integrity and ethics, compliance with laws, financial reporting and public disclosures.
+- Monitoring the Company's operating results and financial condition and the significant risks to the Company. - Selecting and evaluating a well-qualified Chief Executive Officer of high integrity and, as appropriate, other members of the senior executive team. - Selecting a well-qualified Chairperson of the Board of high integrity. - Overseeing the Company's integrity and ethics, compliance with laws, financial reporting and public disclosures.
 In furtherance of this responsibility, the Board has adopted and, acting through its Audit Committee, shall oversee compliance with a Code of Ethics for the Company and promptly disclose publicly any changes to or waivers of the Code of Ethics as required thereby. - Reviewing and approving, upon recommendation of the appropriate committee of the Board, all matters to be recommended for stockholder approval. - Reviewing and approving all public filings that require approval of the full Board. - Regularly attending Board meetings (meeting materials should be reviewed in advance). - Performing other such responsibilities as described in the Charter.